24th Durham Blackboard

 2. Course catalog(ue)

-Durham's own Julie Usher will be leading a session for users of TDM/Course Catalogue (and those just wanting to know more).
+Durham's own Julie Usher and Nathan Cobb from Blackboard will be leading a session for users of TDM/Course Catalogue (and those just wanting to know more).

 In the session, Julie will be inviting colleagues to share their experiences, as well as exploring some of the approaches that are in development at Durham.
 We’ll be discussing practical workflows for administration of courses and users, reporting, payment options and more.